Peterson Pipes: Pipes

 Perhaps the most notable design from the Kapp and Peterson factory was Peterson's famed 'Dry System' pipes, patented in 1894.
 Featuring a small reservoir intended to collect moisture before it reaches the smoker, the 'System Pipe' is designed to create a drier and cooler smoke and discourage the formation of dottle.
 The System Pipe is still a consistent top seller for Peterson.

 Another notable design from Peterson is the so-called "P-lip": a mouthpiece that directs smoke upwards towards the roof of the mouth instead of the tongue.
 This is intended to produce a drier and less biting smoke than when smoke is directed at the tongue, as with other pipes.

-Peterson offers many different model of pipes, including Aran, Donegal Rocky, Harp, Irish Army, Killarney, Rosslare Classic, Silver, and Shannon.
-The Peterson Dry System is available in select models such as Standard, Premier, Ebony, and Deluxe.
-Some models are available in both fishtail or P-Lip mouthpiece.
+Peterson offers many different lines of pipes, including their Army Filter, Aran, Deluxe System, Donegal Rocky, Dracula, Harp, Kildare, Sherlock Holmes, System Spigot, and System Standard pipes.
+They also produce a Pipe of the Year along with yearly holiday pipes that celebrate Christmas, Halloween, and St. Patrick's Day.